Grapevine Lake

-Grapevine Lake is a reservoir located in the North Texas region, about 20 mi northwest of Dallas and northeast of Fort Worth.
-It was impounded in 1952 by the US Army Corps of Engineers when they dammed Denton Creek, a tributary of Trinity River.
+Grapevine Lake is a reservoir in North Texas about 20 mi northwest of Dallas and northeast of Fort Worth.
+It was impounded in 1952 by the U.S. Army Corps of Engineers when they dammed Denton Creek, a tributary of Trinity River.

 The reservoir's primary purposes are flood control and to act as a municipal water reservoir, with a secondary function of providing recreation and open-space areas.
 The lake's name comes from the city of Grapevine, Texas, to which the lake is adjacent.

 History and construction

 On March 2, 1945, the U.S. Congress approved the River and Harbors Act of 1945, which among many projects, provided for the construction of Benbrook Lake, Grapevine Lake, Lavon Lake, and Ray Roberts Lake, as well as modifications to the existing Garza Dam for the construction of Lewisville Lake.
 All the projects were for the purposes of both flood control and navigation.
 These lakes became part of an extensive floodway system that is operated in a coordinated manner to minimize flooding along the Trinity River floodplain.

 The Grapevine Dam and Reservoir project, as it was originally known, was initiated in January 1948.
 Located on Denton Creek, a tributary of the Elm Fork of the Trinity River, the project spans parts of both Tarrant and Denton Counties.
 In this area immediately north of the City of Grapevine, the Corps of Engineers obtained about 15,700 acre of land and placed easements on another 2,200 acre to be flooded by the new reservoir.
 The project was completed in June 1952, and impounding of water began July 3, 1952.